bogaudio/BogaudioModules/README-prerelease.md

 A one input, eight output version of <a href="#switch44">SWITCH44</a>, below.

-If the option "Exclusive" is enabled, on the context menu, then only one switch may be active at once.
+If the option "Exclusive switching" is enabled, on the context menu, then only one switch may be active at once (the input is only routed to one of the outputs).

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, as on SWITCH44.